 Pursuant to the Company's Restated Certificate of Incorporation, the Board of Directors is divided into three classes of directors serving staggered terms (Classes I, II and III).
 One class of directors is elected at each annual meeting of shareholders for a three-year term and will hold office until their successors shall have been elected and qualified.
-The Company's Bylaws currently authorize a board of directors consisting of not less than three nor more than fifteen directors.
-The Board of Directors currently consists of seven members of whom Carlos Alberini and Alice Kane are Class I directors, Paul Marciano and Anthony Chidoni are Class II directors and Maurice Marciano, Howard Socol and Howard Weitzman are Class III directors.
+The Company's Bylaws currently authorize a Board of Directors consisting of not less than three nor more than fifteen directors.
+The Board of Directors currently consists of seven members of which Carlos Alberini and Alice Kane are Class I directors, Paul Marciano and Anthony Chidoni are Class II directors.

-PROPOSAL NO. 1: ELECTION OF CLASS I DIRECTORS (Item 1 on Proxy Card)
+PROPOSAL NO. 1: ELECTION OF CLASS I DIRECTORS (ITEM 1 ON PROXY CARD)

 At the Annual Meeting, two Class I directors are to be elected to serve for a term to expire at the 2006 annual meeting of shareholders.
 The nominees for these positions are Carlos Alberini and Alice Kane (the "Class I Nominees").
 Mr. Alberini is the Company's President and Chief Operating Officer.
 Ms. Kane is not employed by, or affiliated with, the Company.
 Each of the Class I Nominees has consented to being named in this Proxy Statement and has agreed to serve as a member of the Board of Directors if elected.
-Information regarding the Class I Nominees and the continuing directors whose terms expire in 2004 and 2005 is set forth under the heading "Directors and Executive Officers" beginning on page 11.
+Information regarding the Class I Nominees and the continuing directors whose terms expire in 2004 and 2005 is set forth under the heading "Directors and Executive Officers" beginning on page 12.